OCHA-DAP/ds-raster-pipelines/src/era5/README.md

 python run_era5.py -m prod
 ```

-2. Process the data from all of just 2023 and save locally
+2. Process the data from all of 2023 and save locally

 ```
 python run_era5.py -s 2023 -e 2023
 ```

-3. Process the data from July 2024 and save to `dev` Azure container
+3. Process updated data from the current month and save to `dev` Azure container

 ```
-python run_era5.py -s 2024 -e 2024 -month 7 -m dev
+python run_era5.py -m dev --update
 ```

 ## Processing details